ALEXKONDS/Guru99_eCommerce/README.md

 📝 Project Summary:

 This is a demo project provided by Guru99.
 It simulates Selenium WebDriver test cases for a demo eCommerce website every 24hs for 11 days.
 Uploading each test case to GitHub as part of my portfolio as a tester.
+While not required, I'm will be using a Page Object Model approach.

-💼 Tasks:
+📆 Tasks:

 Each daily task is uploaded in the tasks folder as a .png file

 💼 Evidence:

 While not required for the project, screenshot evidence is included in the evidence folder, sorted by day

 -----